-You can use Base64Cipher and AlgorithmCipher as examples.
+You can use the Base64SecretStore and AlgorithmSecretStore as examples.

-Step 3: Test your implementation
+Step 3.
+Test your implementation

-The encryption tool, described in Basic encryption and Advanced encryption, uses the same code as Bamboo to decrypt the password.
+The encryption tool described in Basic encryption and Advanced encryption uses the same code as Bamboo to decrypt the password.
 You can use it to test your implementation.

-Assuming that CLI and your jar is in the same folder:
+Assuming that the CLI and your jar is in the same folder:

-'''

-java -cp "./" com.atlassian.db.config.password.tools.CipherTool -c your.package.here.ClassName
+java -cp "./" com.atlassian.secrets.cli.db.DbCipherTool -c your.package.here.ClassName

-'''

-Step 4: Make your lib available to Bamboo
+Step 4.
+Make your library available